cloudmesh/cloudmesh-slurm/README.md

 ## 4.0 Install Single-Node

-TODO: why do we ant that. explanation needed ...
-TODO: is this a cluster with manager and worker on the smae node or one manager and one
+To make job management simple, we can install SLURM on one computer.
+This one computer has no workers and is a manager to its own self.
+The user can make and automate jobs for simplicity's sake, and the same computer will carry out those jobs.

 Single-node installation, which is a SLURM cluster with only one node, can be easily configured by using the host command with the manager